Conversely, the turnover rate refers to the percentage of employees who left during that period.

 Your employees are also more likely to stay with you a long time when they had a smooth onboarding process.
 In fact, some experts even say that 20% of turnover occurs within the first 45 days of starting a job.

-So, make sure you choose your future colleagues wisely and place importance on welcoming them and integrating them into your team.
+So, make sure you choose your future colleagues wisely and place importance on onboarding them and integrating them into your team.

 Choosing your employees wisely is a great start, but you also need to be able to hold on to them.
 Even if you hire the best candidate and they get along perfectly with your team, if you don’t give them a stimulating work environment, all your efforts will be in vain.